The real reason why should you play basketball.

 We set a fast pace on game day, you will be introduced to the group welcomed, handed a jersey which you will use to identify which team you are on for the entire game.
 We have 2 subs for each team and encourage players to run hard while on the court.

-We strongly recommend players who are not ready to jump straight in to a game to join our Skills N’ Drills / 3on3 sessions.
-There you will meet the organisers and other members for an orientation of the world of half court basketball with 3on3 games, skill sessions, shooting drills and more.
+We strongly recommend players who are not ready to jump straight in to a game to join our Skills N' Drills / 3on3 sessions.
+There you will meet the organisers and other members for an orientation of the world of half court basketball with 3on3 games, basketball training program sessions, shooting drills and more.

 After games organisers often upload videos for members to see there progress and help identify areas they may want to improve.
 It is then up to you to decide if you would like to take it to the next level and join as a regular member.
 We also have the right to refuse members who are aggressive and are not conducive to our basketball culture.

 Great environment to make new friends, expand your network and meet people who have similar interests.